diwanaditya/skullsays/README.md

 # skullsays

 **skullsays** is a lightweight and fun command-line tool that displays text messages with a **horror skull ASCII art**.
-Inspired by `cowsay`, it provides a spooky twist for terminal messages — perfect for fun, Halloween, or tech demos.
+Inspired by `cowsay`, it provides a spooky twist for terminal messages,perfect for fun, Halloween, or tech demos.

 ---